Eliminate the complexities of global pay data reporting

 Austrailia Card

-Australia's Workplace Gender Equality Act mandates all organizations with 100 or more employees to report annually on gender equality indicators.
-Larger employers with 500 or more employees must meet specific gender equality standards.
-Learn about all of the Australian pay gap reporting law nuances in our guide and how Trusaic's Global Pay Data Reporting solution can ensure your organization is in compliance.
+Discover our comprehensive Australia Workplace Gender Equality Act guide.
+The Act mandates all organizations with 100 or more employees to report annually on gender equality indicators.
+Learn more about what’s required and how Trusaic’s Global Pay Data Reporting solution can ensure your organization is in compliance.

 Spain